 The links below provide updated information on current Tanzanian and worldwide travel conditions:

-If you are a US citizen traveling to or living in Tanzania, please sign-up with the U.S. Embassy in Dar es Salaam.
+If you are a U.S. Citizen traveling or living in Tanzania, please register for the State Department’s Smart Traveler Enrollment Program.
 All you have to do is fill out your emergency contact information and details about your trip.
 This may seem like one extra hassle before you go but it is worth it because we will use this information to assist you in an emergency.
 If you sign up with us, we will occasionally send you either “Message to American Citizens” or “Emergency Message to American Citizens” notifications.
 Such notifications include updates about the security situation or any other information of note that the Embassy deems necessary to pass on to American Citizens.
 Please sign-up here.

 Useful Travel information: